 Appointed to the Documenting the Now advisory board in 2016, a two-year project funded by the Andrew Mellon Foundation to develop an open source Web application that will preserve social media messages for archivists, researchers, journalists, and educators.

 Chosen to participate in the Archives Leadership Institute 2015 cohort.
 The Archives Leadership Institute (ALI) is a program funded by the National Historical Publications and Records Commission (NHPRC), that provides advanced training for 25 archival leaders each year, giving them the knowledge and tools to transform the profession in practice, theory and attitude.

 Presented at South by Southwest in 2013 with scholars Mark Anthony Neal and Meredith Clark on grassroots social media activism as it pertains to archivists, librarians, teachers and journalists.

 Invited to join the Digital Strategy Roundtable of the Library of Congress (2019-2021), which is a group comprised of library and information management professionals, media, and the nonprofit and government sectors to advise the Librarian of Congress and the LC Labs on developing the LoC’s plans to increase access to and use of digital collections by creating more machine-readable content or content that is prepared for computational analysis.

 Appointed to the advisory committee for the Digital Library Federation (2018-2020), which will provide guidance, recommendations and feedback on the creative design and application of digital library technologies.
-Additionally serve on the Authenticity Project steering committee, which pairs library professionals from historically black colleges and universities with librarians from predominately white institutions to provide networking and skill-building opportunities related to digital preservation, digitization, and discovery platforms.
+Additionally serve on the Authenticity Project steering committee, which pairs library professionals from historically black colleges and universities (HBCUs) with librarians from predominately white institutions (PWIs) to provide networking and skill-building opportunities for both groups related to digital preservation, digitization, and discovery platforms.